agude/agude.github.io/_drafts/2021-01-18-data_science_interview_prep_case_study.md

 Case study interviews are just conversations.
 This can make them tougher than they need to be because they lack the obvious structure of a coding interview or [data manipulation interview][last_post].
-I find its helpful to impose some structure on the conversation by approaching the problem in this order:
+I find it's helpful to impose some structure on the conversation by approaching the problem in this order:

 1. **Problem**: Dive in with the interviewer and explore what the problem is.
    Look for edge cases, simple cases that you might be able to close out